DataDog/integrations-extras/tyk/README.md

 Create a dashboard or import [the sample][11] and add a widget.
 In the section **Graph your data** under the **metric** option, start typing the namespace you chose for the pump in the config `pump.conf` under `dogstatsd.namespace`.

-In the example above it was `tyk`.
-Once you start typing you will see all the available metrics - `tyk.request_time.avg` etc.
+In the example above, it's `tyk`.
+Once you start typing, all the available metrics are displayed.

 ## Data Collected